Army beats Navy 15-0 at Michie Stadium

 Maretzki added a 40-yard field goal.

-Arline sparked the Mids right after the second-half kickoff, and that’s when the game turned.
-He gained 11 yards on first down and then ripped off a 52-yarder, crossing the field from right to left.
-Only a saving tackle by Cedric Cunningham at the 2 prevented a touchdown and it proved crucial.

-When two runs netted nothing, Navy coach Ken Niumatalolo called timeout.
-The Army defense then rose to the occasion, with senior linebacker Jon Rhattigan stopping Arline inches of the goal and linebacker Amadeo West stopping Nelson Smith on fourth down.
-It was the eighth tackle of the game for West, a career high.

-Neither triple option offense got untracked as fog descended low over the field.
-The teams headed to the locker room at halftime having combined for five first downs and 132 yards on 44 plays.
+Neither triple option offense got untracked as fog descended low over the field and the defenses played lights-out.
+The teams combined for 279 yards of offense and Navy had just four first downs, half as many as Army.

 THE TAKEAWAY